Microsoft DOS fdisk commandQuick links

 Fdisk script file - Fdisk has the capability of being run from an external file, allowing you to quickly create and delete partitions through Fdisk.
 To do this, create a file from the DOS edit command.
 Below are the steps required in generating this file.

 Edit fdisk.scr - This will place you within the edit screen.
-Within this screen you will enter the commands you wish to be run in fdisk.
-For example, if you wish to run fdisk and display the partition information, you would enter 4.
+Within this screen you will enter the commands you want to be run in fdisk.
+For example, if you want to run fdisk and display the partition information, you would enter 4.

 Because fdisk requires you to press enter after you have chosen a selection, you will need to press Ctrl + P and then press Ctrl + M, which will create a music symbol, which acts as a carriage return.